JesseBuesking/fast_numerizer/readme.md

 ## TODOS:

-- [ ] Test for thread safety & make thread safe
+- [x] Test for thread safety & make thread safe
+    - not needed for ruby since it has the global lock
 - [ ] Back-to-back numbers
 - [ ] Reuse sds, but "grow" to max size between, if over DEFAULT_SIZE
 - [ ] Negatives
 - [ ] Fractions

+Performance related:
+- [ ] For faster parsing of strings with lots of numbers, sdscatprinf (sdscatprintf -> vsnprintf -> vfprintf -> \_\_printf_fp -> hack_digit)
+- [ ] For faster parsing of strings with fewer numbers numerizer_start and Parse (probably grammar)